 Bess Truman made her famous Ozark pudding was a similar list of ingredients, but with granulated sugar and black walnuts or pecans.
 She added a dash of rum to her whipped cream for the topping.

 This moist pudding would be wonderful with caramel sauce as well.
-See the tips for a quick caramel sauce.

 - 1/2 cup sifted all-purpose flour